Martin Järveoja: Rally career

-He is the son of Estonian politician Toomas Järveoja, and originally a Judo competitor (he was five-time champion in Estonia).
+Järveoja is the son of Estonian politician Toomas Järveoja, and originally a Judo competitor (he was five-time champion in Estonia).
 Järveoja began his rally career in 2006, co-driving for several drivers, including his cousin Ken Järveoja and uncle Tarmo Järveoja, competing in the regional and national championships.

 In 2010, Järveoja made his debut in the World Rally Championship, co-driving for Karl Kruuda in Jordan.
 The pair finished fifth in the 2014 World Rally Championship-2 after wins in Finland and Sweden.

 In December 2016, Järveoja signed a contract with M-Sport World Rally Team and formed a partnership with Ott Tänak.
 He and Tänak claimed their first World Rally Championship victory in the 2017 Rally Italia Sardegna.

-From 2018, Järveoja and Tänak compete for Toyota Gazoo Racing WRT.
+From 2018, Järveoja and Tänak competed for Toyota Gazoo Racing WRT.
 In 2019, they won in Sweden, Chile, Portugal, Finland, Germany and Wales.
 They were crowned the world champions in Catalunya, with one race to spare.